bhivam/tinycell/README.md

 ## WIP

 These are a list of things which I would like to add to the project.
-The priority of each of these items is idicated by '!' at the beginning.
+The priority of each of these items is indicated by '!' at the beginning.
 The more '!' the higher the priority

 - !!!
 Create ability to do multiple operations in one cell
 - !!
 Add precedence operators like '()'